apiel/adka/README.md

 }
 ```

 As the previous method is a bit tidious, you can as well embed an external `ts` file.
 The generator will bundle the file and inject it in the component as inline JavaScript.
-To bundle the TypeScript file, we use [Deno.bundle](https://deno.land/manual/runtime/compiler_apis#denobundle), right now this deno feature is still work in progress, so you will have to use the parameter `--unstable` when executing Adka.
+To bundle the TypeScript file, we use [Deno.bundle](https://deno.land/manual/runtime/compiler_apis#denobundle), right now this deno feature is still unstable, so you will have to use the parameter `--unstable` when executing Adka.

 Now, let's create our script `src/components/hello.script.ts`: